Monthly Archives: February 2011

 During a recent meeting with Jan Laurijssen of Kluwer and one of our clients, we discussed many ideas about learning design and how to move forward when implementing learning initiatives.
 Part of that conversation was centered on the types of questions you should ask when approaching a potential learning issue.
 This blog entry is inspired by that conversation and outlines some good questions you can ask to get the ball rolling in the right direction.

-The following is a non-exhaustive list of questions that can be useful to consider when people ask you to “deliver training”.
-They will help to ensure that you tackle the right issues in the right way (for the right reasons):
+This is a non-exhaustive list of questions that can be useful to consider when people ask you to “deliver training” or “make some learning”.
+Some are more creative than others.
+You should not see this as a “list of things to ask” but inspiration for your consulting… They may help to ensure that you tackle the right issues in the right way (for the right reasons):

 Define the problem first

 - What are we trying to solve?

 - What evidence is there of an “issue” in the organisation?
 How did you detect the problem?
 How is business not going as it should do?
 How do you know some competence is missing?
 Who says so?

 - What is a concrete example of how things are going wrong today?
 And what is the business result of this?

 - What culture/organisational/process issues are causing difficulty here?